 The central ceiling panel, painted by Charles Le Brun, shows France personified as a warrior goddess dressed in blue, bearing a shield with Louis XIV’s image.

-A different angle of the painting, so you can see it more clearly.
+Below is a different angle of the painting, so you can see it more clearly.

 One of the highlights of this room is the oval stucco bas-relief depicting Louis XIV on horseback, trampling his enemies.
 There is nothing subtle about the details in this room!